Programmes in Leicester, UK

 Click here to join on Zoom

-Home Articles Mother Ganga And The Rivers Of Cambodia
+Home Articles Ganga And The Rivers Of Cambodia

 alt

-'Visnuloka' was the original name for 'Angkor Wat' one of the great wonders of the world which can be found within the lands of Cambodia whose ancient history was once a part of what historians call 'Greater India' and what traditionalists call 'Mahabharata'.
+'Angkor Wat' was originally 'Visnuloka' a wonder of the world seen in Cambodia whose history was what historians call 'Greater India' and traditionalists call 'Mahabharata'.

-Vedic gods such as 'Visnu' and 'Siva' and 'Brahma' were installed as the main deities while the courtyards were ornamented with the figures of 'Garuda' and 'Surya' and 'Indra' and 'Airavata' and carved upon the walls were 'Apsaras' the dancing girls of heaven.
+Vedic gods 'Visnu' 'Siva' 'Brahma' were the main deities and courtyards were ornamented with 'Garuda' 'Surya' 'Indra' 'Airavata' and 'Apsaras' dancing girls of heaven.

 alt

-'Mekong' is said to be the 6th largest river in Asia as it journeys from the Tibetan plateau through the lands of China, Myanmar, Laos, Thailand, Cambodia, Vietnam and into the South China Sea and as with much of this part of the world its name is Sanskrit.
+'Mekong' the sixth largest river in Asia journeys from the Tibetan plateau through China, Myanmar, Laos, Thailand, Cambodia, Vietnam and into the South China Sea.

-'Mae Phra Kongkha' is a river goddess from Thailand who travels upon the back of a crocodile just as we have 'Mother Ganga' who also travels upon the back of a crocodile and so it seems that the 'konga' within 'Mekong' is none other than 'Ganga'.
+'Mae Phra Kongkha' a river goddess who travels on a crocodile as Ganga travels on the back of a crocodile and so 'Konga' within 'Mekong' is none other than 'Ganga'.

 alt

-'Mekong' also produces the 'Bassac' a major river within Cambodia whose Sanskrit name is formed from 'sakti' meaning 'power' and 'might' and also 'pa' whose meaning is to 'protect' to 'govern' and whose meaning is something like one who has the power ( sakti ) to protect ( pa ).
+'Mekong' produces 'Bassac' a river whose Sanskrit name is composed of 'sakti' meaning 'power' and 'pa' meaning to 'protect' one with powers ( sakti ) to protect ( pa ).

-'Boribo' is a river within the green lands of Cambodia which journeys across the district of 'Baribour' which possesses the same name and whose origin is the ancient language of Sanskrit and whose meaning is the city ( puri ) of abundance ( bhara ).
+'Boribo' a river in Cambodia journeys across the district of 'Baribour' and possesses the same name whose origin is Sanskrit as in city ( puri ) of abundance ( bhara ).

 alt

-'Saen' is a river which flows across the lands of ancient Cambodia and whose name has been formed from 'sena' a word from the language of Sanskrit whose meaning is 'soldier' hence the name of this river is said to mean the river of soldiers ( sena ).
+'Saen' is a river within Cambodia whose name is composed of 'sena' a word from Sanskrit meaning 'soldier' hence this river is said to mean the river of the soldiers ( sena ).

-'Tonle San' is a river which flows through the lands of Cambodia and Vietnam and a major tributary of the Mekong river and its original name was 'Sesan' a name which is found within the language of Sanskrit describing the celestial naga known as 'Sesa' and 'Sesan'.
+'Tonle San' a river in Cambodia and Vietnam and tributary of the 'Mekong' its original name 'Sesan' is seen in Sanskrit describing the celestial naga 'Sesa' and 'Sesan'.

-'Pursat' is a province within Cambodia and also a major river which flows throughout the lands of Western Cambodia and its name which is formed from the language of Sanskrit bears the meaning of that which is an enlightened ( buddhi ) being ( sattva ).
+'Pursat' is a province within Cambodia and a major river whose name is composed from the language of Sanskrit meaning an enlightened ( buddhi ) being ( sattva ).

 alt

-"Indian art had accompanied Indian religion across straits and frontiers into Sri Lanka, Java, Cambodia, Siam, Burma, Tibet, Khotan, Turkestan, Mongolia, China, Korea and Japan.
+"Indian art accompanied Indian religion across straits and frontiers into Sri Lanka, Java, Cambodia, Siam, Burma, Tibet, Khotan, Turkestan, Mongolia, China, Korea and Japan.
 In Asia all roads lead from India.”
-Will Durant (1885-1981) American historian.
+Will Durant.

-"When we refer to 2000 year old ties which unite us with India, it is not at all a hyperbole.
-In fact, it was about 2000 years ago that the first navigators, Indian merchants, and Brahmins brought to our ancestors their gods, their techniques, their organization."
-Prince Norodom Sihanouk of Cambodia King of Cambodia 1941-55.
+"2000 year old ties uniting us with India is not hyperbole, 2000 years ago the first navigators, Indian merchants and Brahmins brought to our ancestors their gods, techniques and organization."
+Prince Sihanouk - King of Cambodia.

-"This was the time of the great Indian expansion, when seafaring merchants fanned out across the Indian Ocean and brought to Southeast Asia a seething ferment of new ideas.
-From Burma to Indonesia, they established a chain of settlements along the coasts from which they traded for gold, precious stones, perfumes, and spices.
-The merchants brought with them their religion, Hinduism and Buddhism, their literary language, Sanskrit, their art and technology; and their science and mathematics." (source: Splendors of the Past: Lost Cities of the Ancient World - National Geographic Society. p.186-190).
+"This was the time of the great Indian expansion, when seafaring merchants fanned out across the Indian Ocean and brought to Southeast Asia a seething ferment of new ideas."
+National Geographic Society.

 Share/Save/Bookmark